mzivic7/endcord/README.md

 ### Mouse controls
 Scroll up/down in all windows
-Single click to select in all windows
+Single click to select in all windows, in tree also: un/collapse
 Double click in:
-Tree - un/collapse or enter channel
+Tree - or enter channel
-Chat - start replying to message
 Extra window - select item
 Member list - view member profile
 Input line - select a word
+Double click in chat:
+On mesage - start replying to message
+On replied message - go to that message
+On username - view profile
+On reaction - toggle that reaction

 ### Channel Tree
 If tree object has `>` befor the object name, it means it has sub-objects (its drop-down).